SB-2037

 Plain Language

-Licensed health care providers may use AI to assist in providing health care services, but only if they maintain full responsibility for all AI interactions, outputs, and data use.
-AI is categorically prohibited from: (1) making independent medical decisions, (2) directly interacting with patients in any medical communication, (3) diagnosing medical conditions, or (4) generating medical advice, recommendations, or treatment plans without the provider's review.
-The licensed provider — not AI — must make all final decisions regarding patient care.
-These restrictions permit AI as a behind-the-scenes clinical support tool but bar it from any patient-facing or autonomous clinical decision-making role.
+Licensed health care providers may use AI to assist in delivering health care services, but they must maintain full responsibility for all AI interactions, outputs, and data use.
+AI is categorically prohibited from: (1) making independent medical decisions, (2) directly interacting with patients in any form of medical communication, (3) diagnosing medical conditions, or (4) generating medical advice, recommendations, or treatment plans without the provider's review.
+This means all AI-generated clinical outputs must pass through a licensed provider before reaching or affecting the patient.
+The scope is broader than the mental health prohibitions — it adds an explicit prohibition on AI diagnosis and covers medical advice and recommendations alongside treatment plans.

 Statutory Text